Roanoke Island Attractions, Performances & Events

 - (252) 475-1506 ext.
 252

 While you’re on Roanoke Island, don’t miss a chance to visit The Museum Store at Roanoke Island Festival Park!
-A one-of-a-kind museum store, they feature historical gifts and treasures that include their sailing ship, the Elizabeth II, American Indian Town and 400 years of Outer Banks history.
-Celebrating American handcraft, The Museum Store features North Carolina pottery, ceramic birdhouses and copper garden art in addition to felted soaps and handpoured candles, nature-inspired copper jewelry and silver statement pieces.
-And there are plenty of swords, hooks and pirate treasure for your little swashbuckler!
+The only store of its kind on the Outer Banks, they feature historical gifts and collectibles that include the representative sailing ship, the Elizabeth II, American Indian Town and 400 years of Outer Banks history.
+Celebrating American Handcraft, The Museum Store features hand-blown glass, pottery, metal garden art and silver and mixed metal jewelry.
+They showcase North Carolina pottery, soaps, and leather goods.
+Nature-inspired copper jewelry, books and maps are also on display, along with local wine, peanuts and jellies.
+And you’ll find plenty of swords, hooks and pirate treasure for your little swashbuckler!
 Friends of Elizabeth II members receive 20% off their purchases.
 The Museum store is open Monday-Saturday from 10 a.m. to 5 p.m. and on Sundays (beginning May 1) from 12 to 5 p.m.

 U.S. Fish & Wildlife Service’s National Wildlife Refuges Visitor Center

 - 100 Conservation Way